wunderio/nameless/README.md

 * you need to have grunt-cli installed as global package `npm install -g grunt-cli`, see [grunt getting started guide](http://gruntjs.com/getting-started)
 * you need to run `npm install`

-### usage
+### usage in a local dev environment

-* to lint your JavaScript files once, you run `grunt`
-* to lint your JavaScript files constantly while developing, you run `grunt watch`
+* to lint your JavaScript files once, you run `grunt jshint`
 * to minify images and SVGs, place files in `./images_originals` folder and run `grunt imagemin` or `grunt svgmin`
+* to compile CSS files from your SASS, run `grunt compass:localdev`

+* to constantly monitor your theme directory and execute all necessary tasks while developing, you run `grunt`

 ### roadmap
-* compass compile tasks for localdev and server with grunt
+* compass compile tasks for server/CI with grunt
 * uglifying of JS scripts
 * performance monitoring with phantomas